m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Data transforms and routing/_index.en.md

 ## Validation steps
 Before moving on to the next chapter, you can validate that your solution is configured as intended by:

 1. As your thermostat device detects varying noise levels, you should see the device receive updated status of roomOccupancy from your rule.
-Try alternating playing some music to make noise for ten seconds and being quiet for ten seconds to see the state change in the serial monitor (`pio run -e core2foraws -t monitor`).
+Try alternating playing some music to make noise for ten seconds and being quiet for ten seconds to see the state change in the serial monitor (`pio run --environment core2foraws --target monitor`).

 If these are working as expected, let's move on to [**Cloud application**](/en/smart-thermostat/cloud-application.html).